-ART 249 PHOTOGRAPHY INDEPENDENT STUDY
+ART\ 249 PHOTOGRAPHY INDEPENDENT STUDY

-3 semester hours (6 studio/lab hours)

-This course provides the student an opportunity to apply photographic skills in the development and execution of an independent and creative photography portfolio by using traditional darkroom techniques or by using digital techniques.
+3 semester hours (6 studio/laboratory hours) This course provides the student an opportunity to apply photographic skills in the development and execution of an independent and creative photography portfolio by using traditional darkroom techniques or by using digital techniques.
 Topics include portfolio proposals, identifying a creative style, advanced printing techniques, and skills in preparing advanced portfolios and exhibits.
-Permission from instructor and e-portfolio required.
-Prerequisite: ART 270 with a grade of "C" or better and consent of the instructor.
+Prerequisite: ART\ 270 with a "C" or better AND consent of the instructor.

-ART 270 DIGITAL IMAGING
+ART\ 270 DIGITAL IMAGING

 The basis of Digital Imaging is the modification of photographic images through the use of computer technology.
 Students will learn a broad range of digital darkroom skills and engage with a variety of creative issues.
 Students will explore the use of digital images for print and screen based presentation.
 One of the core concepts is that computer technology is no less an art medium than traditional photography, oil paint or a sculptor's chisel.
 Just as with these traditional artistic mediums, once an artist has gained facility with digital technology, that artist's creative capacities and opportunities have been greatly expanded.
-Prerequisite: ART142 with a grade of "C" or better or consent of the instructor.
+Prerequisite: ART\ 141 AND ART\142 with a "C" or better AND consent of instructor.

-ART 276 INTRODUCTION TO 3D ANIMATION
+ART\ 276 INTRODUCTION TO 3D ANIMATION